-No obangas are prepared for 2024/25 to 2026/27 No changes are proposed for 2024/25 to 2026/27.
-1.16 School safeguarding works There is a requirement to carry out works/adaptations at schools, to address safeguarding concerns raised about access at main entrances and site.
+1.16 School safeguarding works

+There is a requirement to carry out works/adaptations at schools, to address safeguarding concerns raised about access at main entrances and site.
 These works are required to ensure both children and adults can attend schools in a safe and secure environment.

-No changes are proposed for 2024/25 to 2026/27.
-1.17 Target Hardening The target hardening budget requires replenishment over the next three year period to prevent unauthorised use of land or buildings within the County.
-No changes are proposed for 2024/25 to 2026/27.
-1.18 Highways Asset Management Plan (HAMP) An annual allocation of £1.5m to fund the HAMP which includes resurfacing of the classified Highway Network, replacement programme for street lighting columns and structural maintenance, with £0.100m to be top sliced for 'streetscape' improvements.
+1.17 Target Hardening

+The target hardening budget requires replenishment over the next threeyear period to prevent unauthorised use of land or buildings within the County.

+1.18 Highways Asset Management Plan (HAMP)

+An annual allocation of £1.5m to fund the HAMP which includes resurfacing of the classified Highway Network, replacement programme for street lighting columns and structural maintenance, with £0.100m to be top sliced for 'streetscape' improvements.

 Whilst the Council has a statutory duty to maintain the Highways Network in a safe condition for travel, how the Council does this is not defined.
 WG set targets for road condition indices and invested a significant amount of grant funding in the network, however this funding ceased after the 2021/22 financial year.
 The condition of the highway network will naturally continue to deteriorate each year and without sufficient annual investment the overall condition of the network will decline.

-See paragraph 1.53 for more detail in regard to the position on the potential development of the HAMP.
+See paragraph 1.53 for more detail regarding the position on the potential development of the HAMP.

 One off increase proposed in 2024/25 and no changes for 2025/26 to 2026/27.

-1.19 Play areas An annual allocation of £0.200m to fund the most urgent requirements to replace play equipment that has reached the end of its useful life at play areas, as well as upgrades to play areas.
+1.19 Play areas

+An annual allocation of £0.200m to fund the most urgent requirements to replace play equipment that has reached the end of its useful life at play areas, as well as upgrades to play areas.
 This will be delivered by Aura as the Council's management partner.

-No changes are proposed for 2024/25 to 2026/27.
-1.20 Datacentre Relocation Previously, £0.510m had been approved in the 2020/21 (£0.120m) and 2022/23 (£0.390m) programme for 2024/25, relating to the replacement networking technologies solutions and uninterruptable power supplies within the current datacentre at County Hall.
-This was to replace outdated systems with the technologies required to deliver effective datacentres and improve connection to end users devices.
+1.20 Datacentre Relocation

+Previously, £0.510m had been approved in the 2020/21 (£0.120m) and 2022/23 (£0.390m) programme for 2024/25, relating to the replacement networking technologies solutions and uninterruptable power supplies within the current datacentre at County Hall.
+This was to replace outdated systems with the technologies required to deliver effective datacentres and improve connection to end users' devices.

-Following this allocation, higher than expected increases in inflation and changes by the manufacturer has led to an additional request of £0.413m, resulting in a total requirement of £0.923m.
+Following this allocation, higher than expected increases in inflation and changes by the manufacturer have led to an additional request of £0.413m, resulting in a total requirement of £0.923m.

-Equipment at the current datacentre is at end of support in February 2025.
-If these works are completed at the current site, the equipment cannot be moved once installed.
+Equipment at the current datacentre will be at the end of support in February 2025.
+If these works are completed at the current site, the equipment cannot then be moved once installed.
 Alternatively, the datacentre can be relocated to Ty Dewi Sant in 2024/25, with the funding discussed above being used to mitigate some of the relocation costs.

 The current equipment in County Hall will be used whilst the new datacentre is completed.
 Once operational, the old datacentre will be decommissioned.
-This would release a significant site constraint in the redevelopment of the County Hall Campus.
+This would release a significant site constraint in any future redevelopment of the County Hall Campus.